DFE-Digital/buy-for-your-school/terraform/azure/Readme.md

 2. Set the "host_name" value into the `cdn_frontdoor_origin_host_header_override` tfvar and deploy.

-#### 3. (Production only) Apex domain setup for get-help-buying-for-schools.service.gov.uk
+#### 3. (Production only) Apex domain setup for get-help-buying-for-schools.education.gov.uk

-1. Ensure "get-help-buying-for-schools.service.gov.uk" appears in the `cdn_frontdoor_custom_domains` array.
+1. Ensure "get-help-buying-for-schools.education.gov.uk" appears in the `cdn_frontdoor_custom_domains` array.

 2. Get the endpoint id from here: